 Through the Ozone Action Day program, SEMCOG helps everyone in the region understand that they have a role to play in keeping the air clean in Southeast Michigan.
 Ozone Action Days are called on hot, sunny days when heat and pollution emissions are expected to combine and create elevated concentrations of ground-level ozone, also called smog.

 In support of transportation and air quality planning activities, SEMCOG inventories emissions from on-road mobile sources (cars and trucks).
 Data from SEMCOG’s travel forecasting model, as well as the U.S. Environmental Protection Agency's (EPA) MOVES model, are used in this process.

 Pinpointing Air Quality Problems and Identifying Cost-Effective Solutions

 Under the federal Clean Air Act, each state must have a State Implementation Plan (SIP), which identifies how it will attain and/or maintain National Ambient Air Quality Standards (NAAQS).
-SEMCOG collaborates with the Michigan Department of Environmental Quality (MDEQ) to prepare and/or update the SIP for Southeast Michigan.
-Examples of this work include evaluating the effectiveness of potential control measures, developing air quality attainment strategies, and coordinating Southeast Michigan’s air quality technical advisory group, which provides critical expertise on the science that drives our air quality.
+SEMCOG collaborates with the Michigan Department of Environmental Quality (MDEQ) and local stakeholders to prepare and update the SIP for Southeast Michigan.
+Examples of this work include evaluating the effectiveness of potential emission control measures, developing air quality attainment strategies, and coordinating Southeast Michigan’s air quality technical advisory group, which provides critical expertise on the science that drives our air quality.

 Specific Air Quality Reports